2023 Neve Yaakov shooting

-On 27 January 2023, a Palestinian gunman killed at least seven civilians in the Israeli settlement of Neve Yaakov, in occupied East Jerusalem.
+On 27 January 2023, a Palestinian gunman killed at least seven civilians in the Israeli settlement of Neve Yaakov, in East Jerusalem, the occupied West Bank.
 The suspect is also reported as having shot at worshippers exiting a synagogue, and, according to the police, was shot and killed after he opened fire on the attending officers.
 It was Israel's deadliest peacetime Palestinian attack since the Jerusalem yeshiva attack in 2008.

 Palestinian militant groups did not claim the suspect as a member, but called the attack a natural retaliation for the raid in Jenin the day prior that killed 10 Palestinians, while the Palestinian Authority blamed the Israeli government for "dangerous escalation".

 Many nations and international organizations issued statements condemning the attack while others called for restraint.
 Palestinian and Israeli sources stated that between 42 and 50 people had been arrested since the attack, mostly family members of the perpetrator.

 Attack

-According to Haaretz, the attacker first walked 200 metres past the Neve Yaakov synagogue and killed 4 passersby and a motorcyclist.
-Then, people who had heard the shots began to emerge from the synagogue and the attacker fired at them and then, on the way back to his car, killed two more people at an intersection.
+According to Haaretz, the attacker first walked 200 metres past the Neve Yaakov synagogue and killed four passersby and a motorcyclist.
+People who had heard the shots began to emerge from the synagogue and the attacker fired at them and then, on the way back to his car, killed two more people at an intersection.

-The gunman then fled the scene towards the Palestinian neighborhood of Beit Hanina, where he was confronted by police officers and shot dead after opening fire on them while attempting to flee on foot.
+The gunman fled the scene towards the Palestinian neighborhood of Beit Hanina, where he was confronted by police officers and shot dead after opening fire on them while attempting to flee on foot.

 Seven people were killed in the attack, five men and two women.
 The victims ranged from ages 14 to 68.
-At least 3 other people were wounded.
-One of the women killed was confirmed by Ukrainian President Volodymyr Zelenskyy to have been a Ukrainian citizen.
+At least three other people were wounded.
+One of the women killed was confirmed by Ukrainian president Volodymyr Zelenskyy to have been a Ukrainian citizen.